Fun Educational apps for children: Finding the blinking things!

 Now the sections are always growing and changing, but broadly speaking the sections are split into educational games, creatives and popular education TV series/episodes.

 Games offer a good range of problem-solving, cause and effect, base literacy and questioning.
-Plus the creative suite is a firm favorite here too.
+Plus the creative suite is a firm favourite here too.

-After free trials the monthly base cost is £3.99 per month.
-When you consider most Kid’s entertainment TV packs are more then that, with Hopster you do genuinely seem to get good value for money.
+After free trials, the monthly base cost is £3.99 per month.
+When you consider most Kid’s entertainment TV packs are more than that, with Hopster you do genuinely seem to get good value for money.
 Used in combination with other software and offerings for boosting your child’s reading and learning, it’s really a great option to consider.

 Subscribing for a year takes the monthly cost down to £2.92, so if you like what you see, that’s certainly a bulk option.
 Overall, I’m really impressed and I’ll continue to tweet or post on Facebook as my son continues to use the service.